Ofcom accepts BBC radio cuts to expand local online news prompting media outcry

 “We believe this expansion from the BBC will directly threaten the sustainability of local news titles and risks leading to the loss of jobs for local journalists.”

-On Wednesday, the UK regulator said they were accepting two out of three of the BBC’s requests to revise its operating licence, as the broadcaster aims to make savings in broadcast news so additional money can be invested in its video and online news provision.
+On Wednesday, the UK regulator said they were proposing to accept two out of three of the BBC’s requests to revise its operating licence during a consultation, as the broadcaster aims to make savings in broadcast news so additional money can be invested in its video and online news provision.

 As part of this, the BBC intends to expand its local online news offering in England, Ofcom said.

-The regulator accepted the broadcasters request to reduce the quota for news and current affairs on Radio 5 Live from 75% to 70%, to allow extra sports content.
+The regulator proposed to accept the broadcasters request to reduce the quota for news and current affairs on Radio 5 Live from 75% to 70%, to allow extra sports content.

-It also accepted the request to reduce certain quotas for news and non-news programming on the opt-out service, enabling the BBC to “increase it’s investment in online news,” it said.
+It also proposed to accept the request to reduce certain quotas for news and non-news programming on the opt-out service, enabling the BBC to “increase it’s investment in online news,” it said.

-However, Ofcom rejected the broadcaster’s request to remove the quota for live music on BBC Radio 2.
+However, Ofcom proposed to reject the broadcaster’s request to remove the quota for live music on BBC Radio 2.

 “Live music is a key element of the distinctiveness of BBC Radio 2, which is important to safeguard with quotas,” the regulator said.